giantswarm/crossplane-examples/aws-provider/postgresdb/README.md

 ## Create the primary role

+For our build to take place, we require the creation of two roles in AWS IAM.

+The first of these is an `AssumeRoleWithWebIdentity` which has permissions to assume other roles, either in the current account, or using cross-account permissions.

+For this example, we're going to assume both roles are encompassed in the same account.
+`
 1. Edit the file [`crossplane-assume-role-policy`](./policies/crossplane-assume-role-policy.json)
    and set the variable `${AWS_ACCOUNT_ID}` to the ID of the AWS account you're going to use.